-Knowledge about different demographics, what their needs and demands are and where to reach them can make or break a successful real estate marketing campaign.
+Knowing about different demographics, their needs and demands, and where to reach them can make or break a successful real estate marketing campaign.

-Today’s article will discuss how you can take advantage of the major demographics that influence the real estate market of today.
+Today’s article will discuss how you can take advantage of the primary demographics influencing today’s real estate market.

-Since market demand influences prices proportionally you can already see a direct connection here.
+Since market demand influences prices proportionally, you can see a direct connection here.

-If changes and shifts happen in the demographics of a country large new trends can develop and others or past ones may disappear.
+Suppose changes and shifts happen in the demographics of a country.
+In that case, significant new trends can develop, and others or past ones may disappear.

-One of those changes is the baby boomer generation being in the process of retiring in most countries of the world.
+One of those changes is the baby boomer generation in the process of retiring in most countries.

 Questions that would need to be answered are: